renovatebot/docker-renovate/docs/bitbucket.md

-# Samples for bitbucket pipelines
+# Samples for Bitbucket pipelines

-This are samples for running a self-hosted renovate on bitbucket.org pipelines.
+These are configuration examples for running a self-hosted Renovate on bitbucket.org pipelines.
 The branches

 ### bitbucket-pipelines.yml